peter-peter-22/java-monitoring/readme.md

 # Summary

-This project demonstrates the usage of **observability** tools.
+This project demonstrates the usage of **observability** tools in java spring boot.

-We generate traffic for the blog application and inspect the performance metrics via the observation tools.
+We generate traffic for a blog application and inspect the performance metrics.

 Main parts:
-- Blog application: A sample blog application with java, postgres and [thymeleaf](blog/guides/thymeleaf.md).
+- Blog application: A sample blog application with java, postgres, and [thymeleaf](blog/guides/thymeleaf.md).
-- Observation tools: Services for observing and visualizing metrics.
+- Observation tools: Grafana services for observing and visualizing metrics.
-- Load tester: Realistic web traffic generator with K6.
+- Load tester: Web traffic generator with K6.

 Tools:
 - Spring boot open telemetry integration